jimhill/laravel-sass-base/readme.md

 `$ bourbon install`

-### Step 6.
-Run main gulp task to watch your files

-`$ gulp`

-This will now listen for changes in the .scss files and compress them
+Go to your local domain in your browser...

 ---